German Shorthaired Pointer Information & Dog Breed Facts

 ---|---|

-Colors
+Coat Colors

-Grooming
+Grooming Requirements

-How to groom the German Shorthaired Pointer and how often?
-How often should I take my German Shorthaired Pointer to the groomer? | Effortless: The German Shorthaired Pointer requires minimal grooming.
+How much grooming does a German Shorthaired Pointer need?
+Learn about German Shorthaired Pointer coat maintenance requirements. | Effortless: The German Shorthaired Pointer requires minimal grooming.
 Seasonal flea treatment is needed, but cutting the dog's hair by a professional groomer isn't necessary.
 Ears and eyes should be cleaned sometimes to avoid infections.
 German Shorthaired Pointer is one of the best choices if you don't have the time, skill, or money to take care of a high-maintenance dog.
 Highly recommended for beginners. |

 Shedding Level